Nick088Official/Gemini-AI-Discord-Bot/README.md

 - **AI-Driven Text Responses:** Gemini Bot can generate text responses to messages using Google's generative AI.
 - **Image Processing:** The bot can also respond to images, combining text and visual inputs for a more engaging interaction.
 (Images should be under 2.5 Megs)
 - **User Message History Management:** It maintains a history of user interactions via discordIDs, allowing for context-aware conversations.
-- **Customizable Settings:** Users can adjust various parameters like message history length and AI response settings.
+- **Customizable Settings:** Owners can adjust various parameters like message history length and AI response settings.
+- **Add your own knowledge:** Owners can add their Own Custom Knowledge to the Bot.

 ### Setup: